CouncilofLorien/counciloflorien.github.io/docs/cards/T/the-white-towers.md

 > Arthedain
 >
 > {: .fw-site-text .black-text .p-2 }
 > > <br>_**Special:**_ If one of your companies is at this site, all attacks against it are canceled.
-"Tales of the Second Age say that the towers of the Tower Hills were raised by Gil-galad, and thither the King would repair to gaze westward through the palantir of Elostirion."_ ***---Kuduk Lore***
+"Tales of the Second Age say that the towers of the Tower Hills were raised by Gil-galad, and thither the King would repair to gaze westward through the palantir of Elostirion."_ ***---&NoBreak;Kuduk Lore***
 >
 > {: .fw-site-text .p-1 .pr-2 }
 > > <div class="hero-site-draw"><span class="minion-you-draw">&ensp;2&ensp;</span><span class="minion-opp-draw">&ensp;2&ensp;</span></div>